dimi309/small3d/README.md

 also provided that can play OGG files on all supported platforms via a common interface.
 Basic collision detection has also been implemented.

-small3d works on Windows and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
-It should also work on MacOS, at least it used to.
+small3d works on Windows, MacOS and Linux and supports Visual Studio, gcc (even MinGW) and clang for compilation.
-But since I no longer have an Apple computer, MacOS support will probably degrade over time.

 All small3d dependencies are distributed together with its source code.
 They can be built by executing a single script (see below).